tjvantoll/articles/master-detail/article.md

-# How to Build Master-Detail User Interfaces with Angular
+# A Step-By-Step Guide for Building Master-Detail User Interfaces with Angular

 The master-detail design pattern is an incredibly popular way to build mobile apps, regardless of whether you’re building for native or for the web.

-The popular [Angular framework](https://angular.io/) is well suited for implementing this design pattern as it has a number of the necessary features you need baked in, such as data binding, routing, services, and a whole lot more.
+[Angular](https://angular.io/) is well suited for implementing master-detail interfaces as it has a number of the necessary features you need baked in, such as data binding, routing, services, and a whole lot more.

 This article is a comprehensive step-by-step tutorial for creating master-detail UIs with Angular.
 If you follow along throughout you should know everything you need to build your own master-detail interfaces for your clients or company.
 There’s a lot to cover, so let’s jump right in.

-> Side note: Angular’s applicability for these sort of mobile-centric user interfaces is one of the reasons the library works so well in frameworks like [NativeScript](https://www.nativescript.org/).
-Although this tutorial covers using Angular to build a web app, a fully functional NativeScript implementation for building native iOS and Android apps is [available on GitHub](https://github.com/tjvantoll/angular-master-detail) for your reference.
+> **Note**: Angular’s applicability for these sort of mobile-centric user interfaces is one of the reasons Angular works so well in native mobile frameworks like [NativeScript](https://www.nativescript.org/).
+Although this tutorial covers using Angular to build a web app, a complete NativeScript implementation of this tutorial’s interface is [available on GitHub](https://github.com/tjvantoll/angular-master-detail) for your reference.

 ## Setting up